Turkey's election board begins evaluating Istanbul re-run appeal

 Erdogan’s ruling AKP and its nationalist MHP allies have since called for the vote in Istanbul to be re-run, citing what they say are irregularities that affected the outcome.
 The parties have also filed appeals to annul results in two Istanbul districts, Buyukcekmece and Maltepe, over the same claims.

-While those appeals have been pending for weeks, the High Election Board (YSK) ordered partial and full recounts across Istanbul.
+While those appeals have been pending for weeks, the High Election Board ordered partial and full recounts across Istanbul.
 Istanbul’s new CHP mayor, Ekrem Imamoglu, took office last month as the recounts were completed.

-In its interim rulings, the YSK ordered district electoral officials to inspect their respective polling station officials.
+In its interim rulings, the election board ordered district electoral officials to inspect their respective polling station officials.

 Prosecutors also launched probes into alleged irregularities, which state-owned Anadolu news agency said resulted in 43 officials being linked to the network of U.S.-based cleric Fethullah Gulen, blamed by Ankara for a 2016 coup attempt.

+Separately, broadcaster NTV said the election board rejected a second appeal by the AKP to bar voters dismissed through government decrees after the coup attempt.

-While it was unclear when the YSK may rule on the annulment appeal, it has until Wednesday.
-The AKP’s representative in the YSK, Recep Ozel, said the party hoped for a decision on Monday.
+While it was unclear when the election board may rule on the annulment appeal, it has until Wednesday.
+The AKP’s representative on the election board, Recep Ozel, said the party hoped for a decision on Monday.

-Separately, broadcaster NTV said the YSK rejected a second appeal by the AKP to bar voters dismissed through government decrees after the coup attempt.
+CHP spokesman Faik Oztrak said Turkey had reached a critical juncture.
+“No matter what the ruling party does, no matter how much they torture the ballots, if there is justice in this country, if there are laws in this country, the results won’t change,” Oztrak said.

+“This decision is also a matter of survival for our democracy, it is a do-or-die issue.”

+CHP chairman Kemal Kilicdaroglu has accused Erdogan and the MHP of trying to put political pressure on the election board to order a re-run.
+Erdogan has dismissed the accusations, saying his party was only exercising its legal rights.

-The potential election re-run in Istanbul was initially scheduled for June 2, but the YSK may choose a later date if it rules that way.
+The potential election re-run in Istanbul was initially scheduled for June 2, but the election board may choose a later date if it rules that way.

 Reporting by Tuvan Gumrukcu; Additional reporting by Ezgi Erkoyun; Editing by Dominic Evans and Jonathan Spicer